 Sample Cover Letter for a Human Resources Generalist Job

 Need a sample Human Resources generalist cover letter?
-This sample cover letter follows recommended best practices.
+This sample cover letter follows the recommended best practices.
 It connects the special qualifications of the applicant with the most important requirements listed in the job posting.

-Whether you are emailing or mailing your application, use business letter style to format the cover letter so that it appears professional.
+Whether you are emailing or mailing your application, use a business letter style to format the cover letter so that it appears professional.
 In an online application, you will paste this letter into any available space that is open for comments and additions.

 When you are writing the letter, make sure that your cover letter has the keywords from the job posting.
 In an online application, this is how employers frequently find qualified applicants.